To speak with Dr. Daniel Miller or Dr. Douglas Holt about cancer care, please call (208) 227-2700.

-At Idaho Cancer Center, we use the state-of-the-art TrueBeam™ Linear Accelerator to deliver more precise radiation treatment for people fighting cancer.
+Idaho Cancer Center is accredited by the American College of Radiology (ACR) for radiation oncology.
+We are the only facility in the state of Idaho with this designation.
+We use the state-of-the-art Linear Accelerator to deliver more precise radiation treatment for people fighting cancer.
 It is an advanced image-guided radiation therapy (IGRT) system that treats cancer with speed and accuracy while better protecting healthy tissues and organs.

 Most treatments last just a few minutes with a faster delivery than other forms of radiation treatment.

-- RapidArc® technology in TrueBeam™ can mean treatment times that last just a few minutes.
+- Treatment times that last just a few minutes.

-- A standard intensity-modulated treatment might normally take 15 minutes; with TrueBeam™, it can be completed in less than two minutes.
+- A standard intensity-modulated treatment might normally take 15 minutes; with our technology, it can be completed in less than two minutes.

-- Complex radiosurgery generally takes 40 minutes to an hour; with TrueBeam™, that time can often be cut in half.
+- Complex radiosurgery generally takes 40 minutes to an hour; with our technology, that time can often be cut in half.

 - Robotic couch top- the table maneuvers your body so that the radiation can be delivered precisely at every treatment angle.